ldolan05/animate_transit/README.md

 # animate_transit
-Creates a lightcurve animation of an objects transit
+Creates an animation of a transiting system, the light curve generated and the line profile.